tldr-pages/tldr/pages/linux/aura.md

 `aura -Rs {{package_name}}`

-- Uninstall all orphan packages:
+- Remove orphan packages (installed as dependencies but not required by any package):

 `aura -Oj`